US Studying Ways To End Use of Social Security Numbers For ID - Slashdot

 Decades ago AT&T had a payroll system that couldn't cope with two employees having the same SSN.
 It turns out that the SSA has stated that the numbers aren't unique, only unique combined with a last name.
 If Mary marries Mr Smith and there is a Mary Smith with her SSN, they will reissue her a new SSN.
 There are millions of

-User name equivelant (Score:2)
+User name equivelant (Score:5, Interesting)

 One's Birthday (Score:2)